lqhuang/blog/writings/2021-12-27-how-to-call-matlab-from-python.md

 ---
-title: "How to call MATLAB from Python"
+title: 'How to call MATLAB from Python'
 created: 2021-12-27
 updated: 2022-01-03
-tags: ["matlab", "python", "tutorial"]
+tags:
+  - 'matlab'
+  - 'python'
+  - 'tutorial'
 ---

 When you want to reuse MATLAB without rerwrite everythings to Python, you're able to call MATLAB functions or scripts directly from Python.
 That's true!